 Thank you for helping us continue the fight against Nordic Aquafarms fish factory.
 There are those that think Nordic is a “done deal” and they’ll be breaking ground any minute.
 We know that’s not true, but we also know that we have to keep up the pressure.
 If you’re able to donate at this time, thank you for your contribution.
 If you can share this update with 10 of your friends we can increase our mailing list and keep more people informed.

-Upstream Watch continues to fight Nordic on many levels including the TRI (ownership of the intertidal), eminent domain (the City of Belfast taking private land and giving it to Nordic for their pipes) and our recent second round of briefs to the Maine Supreme Court appealing the Board of Environmental Protection (BEP) permitting process.
+While Upstream Watch recently was on the winning side of a decision from the Maine Supreme Court on the TRI (ownership of the intertidal) case, we continue to fight Nordic on many levels, eminent domain (the City of Belfast taking private land and giving it to Nordic for their pipes) and our recent second round of briefs to the Maine Supreme Court appealing the Board of Environmental Protection (BEP) permitting process.

 Upstream's BEP Brief Makes 3 Major Points: